zartstrom/chess-archer/README.md

 On Linux I have not found a chess program that I really like, so why not write one myself?!

-Harpa is a music hall and a convention Center in Reykjavík, its architecture is great and it hosts an annual chess tournament.
+[Harpa](http://harpa.is "Harpa") is a concert hall and conference centre in Reykjavík, it hosts an annual chess tournament.

 ### Principles
 harpa-chess is